raphaelquintao/raphaelquintao/README.md

 <details closed>
 <summary>More</summary>
 <br>
-Hire a programmer who makes open source code, if he does it for free imagine what he can do when he gets paid?
+Hire a programmer who makes open source code, if he does it for free imagine what he can do when he gets paid.

 </details>